2015 Law Day Luncheon

-In celebration, the San Antonio Bar Association and San Antonio Bar Foundation will hold the 2014 Law Day luncheon at the AT&T Community Centre, 231 W Commerce St., on Thursday, May 1, 2014.
+In celebration, the San Antonio Bar Association will hold the 2015 Law Day luncheon in the Historic Courtroom on the 2nd floor of the Bexar County Courthouse, on Friday, May 1, 2015.
 The luncheon will begin at 11:30 a.m.

-San Antonio Bar Association president Rebecca Simmons and the Law Day Committee, chaired by Judge Edward C. Prado of the United States Court of Appeals for the Fifth Circuit has secured retired Chief Justice of the Texas Supreme Court Wallace Jefferson as keynote speaker.
+San Antonio Bar Association president Tom Keyser and the Law Day Committee, chaired by Judge Edward C. Prado of the United States Court of Appeals for the Fifth Circuit has secured Prof. Vincent Johnson as keynote speaker.

-It will also be our privilege to honor highly respected members of our profession with the Joe Frazier Brown Award of Excellence — awarded this year to Clem Lyons — as well as the Young Lawyers Liberty Bell Award, Outstanding Mentor Award and Young Lawyer of the Year Award.
+It will also be our privilege to honor highly respected members of our profession with the Joe Frazier Brown Award of Excellence — awarded this year to former Fourth Court of Appeals Chief Justice Catherine Stone — as well as the Young Lawyers Liberty Bell Award, Outstanding Mentor Award and Young Lawyer of the Year Award.
 Please join us in showing our appreciation and respect for these outstanding members of our community.

 Table sponsorships, essential to the success of the Law Day program, are available at a cost of $1,000.
 Sponsorship includes 10 luncheon tickets, a reserved table, recognition in the Law Day program and in the Subpoena newsletter.
 Sponsor tables will be arranged for the best viewing on a first come, first assigned basis.
 Sponsorship will assist in lowering costs and ensure maximum attendance at the facility, which has a limited capacity.
 It will also provide funds to host honorees, as well as community high school, college, and law students, who we invite as table guests.
 Individual tickets are $50 apiece.

-We are anticipating a wonderful turnout, so reservations will be on a first-come, first-served basis, secured by registering online or sending your check, payable to the San Antonio Bar Association, to 100 Dolorosa, Ste.
+We are anticipating a wonderful turnout, so reservations will be on a first-come, first-served basis, secured by registering online at bit.ly/SABAlawday or sending your check, payable to the San Antonio Bar Association, to 100 Dolorosa, Ste.
 500, San Antonio, TX 78205.
-We look forward to receiving your confirmation of support and seeing you all at our 2014 Law Day celebration!
+We look forward to receiving your confirmation of support and seeing you all at our 2015 Law Day celebration!